The Art of Modern Minimalism: Incorporating Texture in Plaster Works

 reflection.
 This trend has made minimalism more popular outside of art galleries.
 It shows how simple,

-colorful designs can change public spaces.
+colorful designs can change public spaces and how people interact with them.

 In conclusion, the new wave of minimalism in art events shows a vibrant and changing style.
 It combines